Course

 After completing this course, the student can

-- apply theory and be able to contribute in diversified teamwork that may lead to new thinking and innovation processes.
+- Apply theory and be able to contribute to diversified teamwork that may lead to new thinking and innovation processes.

-- apply acquired knowledge and skills in new areas in order to carry out advanced assignments and projects.
+- Apply acquired knowledge and skills in new areas to carry out advanced assignments and projects.

 Required prerequisite knowledge